Biden picks for SEC, CFPB to face senators in joint confirmation hearing

-Both are progressive darlings expected to take a tough line against the financial services interests they would oversee.
+Both are liberal darlings expected to take a tough line against the financial services interests they would oversee.

-Their aggressive approaches likely will draw some pushback from Republicans.
+Their aggressive approaches probably will draw some pushback from Republicans.
 But both have won Senate confirmation by wide margins for other regulatory posts — Gensler in 2009 to lead the Commodity Futures Trading Commission, and Chopra in 2018 for a seat on the Federal Trade Commission.

 Gensler, who started his career at Goldman Sachs, is expected to face questions about the fallout from the GameStop trading frenzy and what kind of regulatory response he may seek to muster, beyond the probe of the incident the agency has already launched.
 At a House hearing into the matter last month, lawmakers raised concerns about the decision by investing app Robinhood to halt trading in surging stocks; its sale of user trades to market-making firms such as Citadel Securities; the two-day settlement time for trades; and hedge funds’ practice of short-selling.
 Today’s hearing provides senators their first opportunity to weigh in on the matter.